DCC-Lab/PyHardwareLibrary/README-USB.md

 by Prof. Daniel Côté, Ph.D., P. Eng., dccote@cervo.ulaval.ca, http://www.dcclab.ca

 You are here because you have an interest in programming hardware devices, and the communication with many of them is through the Universal Serial Bus, or USB.
-The USB standard is daunting to non-expert for many reasons: it was created to solve problems related to the original serial port RS-232, and if you have not worked with old serial ports, some of the problems USB solves will not be apparent to you or even necessary.
-In addition, because it is so general (universal), it needs to provide a solution to many, many different types of devices from mouse pointers to all-in-one printers, USB hubs, ethernet adaptors, etc. Therefore, when you are just trying to understand serial communications for your problem ("I just want to send a command to my XYZ stage!"), all this complexity becomes paralyzing.
+The USB standard is daunting to non-expert for many reasons: it was created to solve problems related to the original serial port RS-232, and if you have not worked with old serial ports, some of the problems USB solves will not be apparent to you or may not even appear necessary.
+In addition, because it is so general (universal), it needs to provide a solution to many, many different types of devices from mouse pointers to all-in-one printers, USB hubs, ethernet adaptors, etc. Therefore, when you are just trying to understand serial communications for your problem ("*I just want to send a command to my XYZ stage!*"), all this complexity becomes paralyzing.
 I hope to help you understand better from the perspective of a non-expert.

 ## Inspecting USB devices

 Let's start by exploring with Python and PyUSB to see what these devices are telling us.
-We will not communicate with them yet, we will simply inspect them.
+We will not communicate with them directly yet, we will simply inspect them.

 ### Installing PyUSB and libusb